 If the SRC determines a remediation plan is necessary, a meeting will be scheduled with the student to collaboratively create a remediation plan that will help to facilitate the student's development.
-The goal of the meeting will be to create a plan that will help the student meet the required areas for growth.
-The SRC will ultimately decide on the final required components of a remediation exam.
-If a student disagrees with any of the components of a remediation exam, they may appeal to the Department Chair.
-In such cases, the Department Chair will have final say over the required components of the remediation plan.
-The student will be encouraged to engage in the remediation process and work collaboratively with the SRC.
+The SRC will ultimately decide on the final required components of a remediation plan.

-A remediation plan may include but is not limited to additional coursework; adjustment of academic workload; enrollment in a writing course; essays; written apologies; suggested participation in individual therapy; group growth work experiences; self-structured behavior change; and new learning experiences.
+A remediation plan may include but is not limited to additional coursework; adjustment of academic workload; enrollment in a writing course; essays; written apologies; suggested participation in individual therapy; group growth work experiences; self-structured behavior change; new learning experiences and other interventions relevant to correcting the issue.
 Any monetary costs to fulfill the remediation plan's objectives (e.g., enrollment in a workshop or course) will be at the student's expense.
-The student will have the opportunity to make comments on the remediation plan voicing their perspective.
-All relevant parties will be asked to sign the document to acknowledge the shared agreement.
-If a student does not sign the remediation plan and wishes to appeal against the decision, the student must follow the appeal procedures.
-If an appeal is unsuccessful and it is deemed that the remediation plan is indicated and the student decides not to sign the remediation plan, the SRC will re-convene.
-In such instances, the SRC may decide that a dismissal decision is indicated if a student is unwilling to participate in a plan to further their growth when there are problems of professional competence.
+The SRC may decide that a dismissal decision is indicated if a student is unwilling to participate in remediation or does not satisfy the requirements of the plan

 The SRC will determine if a remediation plan has been successfully completed based on the unique timeframe included in the plan and required tasks for each student.
 If the SRC determines that the remediation plan has been satisfactorily completed, the student and Department Chair will be notified that the student is considered in good standing.
 If a remediation plan has not been successfully completed, the SRC will work with the student to identify obstacles.
 If there is forward progression and high student engagement, the SRC may recommend further remediation (e.g., additional timeframe; additional requirements).
 If there is not forward progression, the SRC may recommend dismissal from the program to the Department Chair.
-The SRC may have up to 90 business days past the remediation plan may need to be adjusted if the student withdraws from a course, if a student requests an incomplete, or if any adjusted deadlines take place during the summer session when faculty are on leave.
+The SRC may have up to 90 business days past the remediation plan's end date to evaluate if all objectives were satisfactorily completed.
+The end date of the remediation plan may need to be adjusted if the student withdraws from a course, if a student requests an incomplete, or if any adjusted deadlines take place during the summer session when faculty are on leave.
 In such instances, the remediation plans will be reviewed at the beginning of the following semester.
 In general, the SRC does not meet over the summer session.